 The market is uncertainty.
 It’s an abrupt statement, but you’ll not find a simpler – nor more accurate – description of financial markets.
-Perhaps a more familiar expression is “there’s no return without risk.”
+Perhaps a more familiar expression is: “there’s no return without risk.”
 Financial regulators all over the globe promote another expression in all investment product marketing: “investor capital is at risk”.

 The bulk of our questions during periods of volatility come from inexperienced investors, who have yet to learn the behaviours exhibited by the vast bulk of Nutmeg investors.
 And we don’t underestimate how difficult many people find it to learn these lessons.

 At the low end of the risk spectrum, the questions we tackle mainly revolve around the prospects for bond markets, and at the top end, it’s all about how equity markets could perform.
 However, the truth is that nothing is independent in financial markets; all these questions are related.
-And it’s the role of the investment team to be methodically looking at market dynamics, economic data, government policy, domestic and geo-politics to understand the likely direction of bond and equity markets.
+And it’s the role of the investment team to be methodically looking at market dynamics, economic data, government policy, domestic and geopolitics to understand the likely direction of bond and equity markets.

 We employ full-time risk professionals to understand the market exposures of each portfolio and how they correspond with team investment views.
-We have daily interactions between the four investment managers over unfolding news and market developments.
-We constantly test and challenge our underlying views and pay for independent research to avoid “group-think”.
+We have daily interactions between our five investment managers over unfolding news and market developments.
+We constantly test and challenge our underlying views and pay for independent research to avoid ‘group-think’.

 Remember, the market is volatility/uncertainty.
-To the contrary, we look through the volatility to whether our underlying investment thesis is holding.
+Against this context, we look through the volatility to analyse whether our underlying investment thesis is holding.
 We take time out to investigate themes more deeply, to enhance our ability to interpret the medium-term outlook.
-If our view changes, we’ll change our fully managed portfolios.
+If our view changes, we’ll change our Fully Managed portfolios.
 If we do nothing, that’s an active decision too.

 Nutmeg is busy looking after its customers’ savings and investments.
-Our customers remain fully engaged with their investment goals and savings plans; some even raise their risk dial after significant market corrections.
+Our clients remain fully engaged with their investment goals and savings plans; some even raise their risk dial after significant market corrections.
 And the market is busy being the market; providing opportunities for capital gain for the patient and throwing up episodes of volatility to focus the mind of investors and investment managers alike.